propublica/sunlight-congress/source/floor_updates.md

 \* **legislative_day**<br/>
 The "legislative day" this update took place in.
 The "legislative day" is a formal construct that is usually, but not always, the same as the calendar day.
 For example, if a day's session of Congress runs past midnight, the legislative_day will often stay the same as it was before midnight, until that session adjourns.
 On January 3rd, it is possible that the same legislative_day could span two Congresses.
 (This occurred in 2013.)

+\* **year**<br/>
+The "legislative year" of the update.
+This is **not quite the same** as the calendar year - the legislative year changes at noon EST on January 3rd.
+A vote taken on January 1, 2013 has a "legislative year" of 2012.

 **update**<br/>
 The text of the update.